Cold War-2018

 She recounts her mission via flashbacks and the whereabouts of a mysterious list that reveals the names of MI6 and KGB Russian agents.
 Lorraine deals frequently with David Percival (James McAvoy), an odd colleague who may or may not be trusted.

-The plot and subsequent story are hardly the finer points of Atomic Blonde and the title- a play on words of “atomic bomb” is too cute to take seriously.
+The plot and subsequent story are hardly the finer points of Atomic Blonde, and the title—a play on the words “atomic bomb”—is too cute to be taken seriously.

-Given that the novice director is a former stuntman one should not expect high art or exceptional writing material.
-The largest issue besides the plot holes and implausibility of the story is that it is not that engaging.
-After thirty minutes of trying to ascertain who had “the list” I gave up and tried not to follow too closely instead enjoying the other qualities the film offers.
+The novice director is a former stuntman, so one should not expect high art or exceptional writing material.
+The largest issue besides the plot holes and implausibility of the story is that it is not engaging.
+After thirty minutes of trying to ascertain who had “the list,” I gave up and tried not to follow too closely, instead enjoying the film’s other qualities.

-Theron is well cast as bleached blonde vixen Lorraine- tough as nails and bad-ass to the core.
-With icy eyes and a sneer to make the toughest opponents cringe the actress contains the charisma to make the role her own.
+Theron is well cast as bleached blonde vixen Lorraine—harsh as nails and badass.
+With icy eyes and a sneer that makes the most formidable opponents cringe, the actress has the charisma to make the role her own.

-The number of fight scenes that the tall and fit woman endures is too plentiful to count, but her pizzazz and wherewithal make the character believable.
-Her toned and physicality is not dissimilar from her character in Mad Max: Fury Road (2015).
+The tall and fit woman endures too many fight scenes to count, but her pizzazz and wherewithal make the character believable.
+Her toned physique is not dissimilar to that of her character in Mad Max: Fury Road (2015).

 Bisexual, Lorraine has a brief romantic escapade with Delphine Lasalle (Sofia Boutella), a young French agent, until the woman is murdered.

-Any adventurer of Europe will be enamored from a logistical perspective with the exciting locales featured heartily in Atomic Blonde.
+Any advEuropean adventurer can be enamored for, logistically speaking, the exciting locales featured heartily in Atomic Blonde.

-Sleek and modern, the photography and cinematography departments do a fantastic job of giving the film authenticity and audacity daring to reveal the terrific nooks and crannies the best cities have to offer.
+Sleek and modern, the photography and cinematography departments do a fantastic job of giving the film authenticity and audacity to reveal the terrific nooks and crannies the best cities offer.

 Given the number of high-speed car chase scenes and a fantastic underwater sequence, London, Paris, and Berlin are all given their just due.

 The feminist overview that Atomic Blonde possesses is worthy of praise.
-Able to tangle with the best of them, Lorraine takes no prisoners and is determined to battle until the end or until she is too bloody to battle back.
-She is tough yet sensitive and puts up with no-nonsense.
+Able to tangle with the best of them, Lorraine takes no prisoners and is determined to battle until the end or until she is too bloody to fight back.
+She is tough yet sensitive and puts up with no nonsense.

-Still, she has a heart as evidenced by not only the violent death of her girlfriend and her subsequent reaction but her calm despair at being unable to save a drowning man’s life.
-Lorraine’s calm and resilience instead of over-dramatic emotional outrage make her a character developed very well and a role model for young women everywhere.
+Still, she has a heart, as evidenced by not only the violent death of her girlfriend and her subsequent reaction but also her calm despair at being unable to save a drowning man’s life.
+Lorraine’s calm and resilience, instead of over-dramatic emotional outrage, make her a character that has developed very well and is a role model for young women everywhere.

 A yin to her yang and sparring partners throughout, David is a nice addition to a cast containing mostly serious characters.

-The 1980’s themed musical score features a helping of nostalgic songs peppered throughout the film seemingly every few moments.
+The 1980s-themed musical score features nostalgic songs peppered throughout the film, seemingly every few moments.

 Atomic Blonde plays like a bold music video with intelligently penned songs, not disposable crap.
 The inclusion adds a genuine celebration of the decade of decadence crafted thoughtfully.